tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 It is based on fictional strategy that would trade a fixed set of :term:`decentralised finance` assets across given set of exchanges and trading pairs.

-For this particular example
+This particular example:

 - Runs a portfolio construction strategy backtest for a :term:`momentum` strategy
     - Uses handpicked "DeFi bluechip tokens" - see *Trading universe definition* for the list
     - Long only
-    - Pick top assets for each strategy cycle
+    - Picks top assets for each strategy cycle
-    - Trade across multiple blockchains
+    - Trades across multiple blockchains
-    - Trade across multiple DEXes
+    - Trades across multiple DEXes
-    - Based on momentum (previous week price change %)
+    - Is based on momentum (previous week price change %)
     - Weekly rebalances
     - Due to volatile cryptocurrency markets, uses take profit/stop loss triggers to manage risks and exit outside the normal rebalance cycle
-    - Ignore price impact, and thus may cause unrealistic results
+    - Ignores price impact, and thus may cause unrealistic results
-    - Ignore available liquidity to trade, and thus may cause unrealistic results
+    - Ignores available liquidity to trade, and thus may cause unrealistic results
-    - Ignore any complications of trading assets cross chain - we assume our reserve currency USDC is good on any chain and DEX and trading pair, which is not a realistic assumption
+    - Ignores any complications of trading assets cross chain - we assume our reserve currency USDC is good on any chain and DEX and trading pair, which is not a realistic assumption
 - Order routing is ignored; the strategy cannot be moved to live trading as is
     - We use the oldest available DEX price data we have: Uniswap v2, others